 - Contributes to team effort by accomplishing related results as needed.

-[Work Hours & Benefits] It’s always a good idea to highlight the working hours and benefits specific to your dental facility.
+[Work Hours & Benefits] It’s always a good idea to highlight the working hours and benefits specific to your dental facility in your dental assistant job description.
 Potential assistants want to learn things like team size, dentist-to-patient ratios, and shift rotations.
 You can also highlight any of the benefits that set you apart, like childcare reimbursements, commuter benefits, and tuition or continuing education credits.

 Dental Assistant Qualifications / Skills:

 - Infection control